firstdraft/appdev-lessons/lessons/ad2-helper-methods-pt1.md

 That will produce the exact same HTML in the end, but allow us to write a lot less code.
 It'll be a lot less error prone, and it'll be more security, along with other benefits, all done automatically for us.

 We'll start by making a few syntax changes to make our code more professional and in-line with what you might find in Rails Guides or on StackOverflow.

- - Anywhere you see the old `Hash` syntax (`:symbol` keys with hash rockets `=>`): switch to [the new `Hash` syntax](https://chapters.firstdraft.com/chapters/787#new-hash-syntax).
- - Anywhere you see [optional curly braces around `Hash` arguments](https://chapters.firstdraft.com/chapters/787#curly-braces-around-hash-arguments): remove them.
- - Where possible, drop `render` statements.
- - When providing keys to `params`, use `Symbol`s.
-(Unlike with most hashes, you can use `String`s and `Symbol`s interchangeably as keys to `params`.)

 Once we finish those clean-ups, we'll begin our first new task: refactoring our routes using more succinct forms of `get`, `post`, `patch`, `delete`, and, ultimately, `resources`.

 After the Gitpod workspace is setup and you have your live app started by running `rails server`, have a look around.
 It should look familiar.
 I can add a movie, view the details, edit the record, etc.